 I tend to have an introspective gaze towards the world and things around me.
 Besides loving everything related to food, I also have a fondness for syntax, poetry and words.
 I acknowledge now that I’m not exactly a maestro with the English language.
 Still, I enjoy going on a curved path with my posts occasionally when the mood hits me.
 I feel a slight thrill when these tangential posts get published, but the sad thing is nobody reads them!

 These posts often gets lost in my blog archive because they’re often not linked to any specific venue or dish.
 So, I’d like to push them out of hiding and share them with you here.
 I’ll also include in here a couple of the more bread-and-butter posts that I feel were written particularly well.

-So… with absolute shamelessness, here’s me pimping out my collection of past blog posts that I’m personally proud of!
+So… with absolute shamelessness, here’s me pimping out my collection of past blog posts and milestones that I’m personally proud of!